The Rocks, New South Wales: History

 The Rocks was established shortly after the colony's formation in 1788.
 It was known as Tallawoladah by the Cadigal people.
 The original buildings were first traditional vernacular houses, of wattle and daub, with thatched roofs, and later of local sandstone, from which the area derives its name.
 From the earliest history of the settlement, the area had a reputation as a slum and the arriving convicts' side of town, often frequented by visiting sailors and prostitutes.
 After November 1790, many of the inhabitants were also Aboriginal.
 In 1823, the district had a population of about 1,200.
 During the late nineteenth century, the area was dominated by a gang known as the Rocks Push.
 It maintained this rough reputation until approximately the 1870s.

 By the early 20th century many of the area's historic buildings were in serious decay.
 In 1900, bubonic plague broke out, and the state government resumed areas around The Rocks and Darling Harbour, with the intention of demolishing them and rebuilding them.
 More than 3,800 houses, buildings and wharves were inspected and hundreds demolished, but the continuation of these plans were brought to a halt due to the outbreak of World War I. During the 1920s, several hundred buildings were demolished during the construction of the Sydney Harbour Bridge.

+Aerial view of The Rocks in the 1930s.
+A now demolished wharf can be seen in this photo as well as buildings that used to be on the site of where the overseas passenger terminal is now located.